Compassionate Communities Awards Program

-In recognition of one of the key struggles that has particularly impacted many communities in Queens throughout the pandemic, “Food Justice for All" is the theme for this year's program, which we are introducing in Queens elementary school district 30 in partnership with the Queens Borough President’s Office.
-We will highlight topics like healthy eating choices, sustainable farming, urban gardening, and low-cost farmers’ markets via lessons, activities, school-wide learning opportunities, and connections to potential community partners for service actions.
+In recognition of one of the key struggles that has particularly impacted many communities in Queens throughout the pandemic, “Food Justice for All" is the theme for this year's program, which we have introduced in Queens elementary school district 30 in partnership with the Queens Borough President’s Office.
+We are highlighting topics like healthy eating choices, sustainable farming, urban gardening, and low-cost farmers’ markets via lessons, activities, school-wide learning opportunities, and connections to potential community partners for service actions.
 District 30 is among the fastest-growing, most high-need, and most diverse districts in New York City, with over 70% of students being economically disadvantaged.

 Inspiring Respect, Emp

 athy & Social Action

 When the program first launched for the 2017-18 school year, more than 14,000 students from 21 elementary schools in Bronx District 8 participated in HEART programming and developed service projects to inspire respect, empathy, and social action.
 In the Spring term of 2019, we successfully expanded the Compassionate Communities Award program to Long Island's Nassau County, engaging 6,000 students at 11 elementary schools.
 During the 2019-2020 school year, in partnership with Eric Adams -- then Brooklyn Borough President and now NYC Mayor -- the program was implemented at fifteen Brooklyn elementary schools in Districts 15 and 16, collectively serving approximately 10,000 students.